joshpoll/idyll-svelte/README.md

 Port Status (crossed-out directories are handled by Svelte + MDsveX):

+TODO: some of these components use `onChange` internally, but don't expose externally?
+Can this be removed in the Svelte version because it's an implementation detail?
+Or does it affect the API?

 - [x] ~~ast~~
 - [ ] cli
 - [x] ~~compiler~~